admarwick/app_signature/README.md

 This plugin gets the app signature on Android.

-This fork of the original plugin returns the SHA-1 app signature, formatted in the same way as it is by keystore or by running the gradle task <signingReport>.
+This fork of the original plugin returns the SHA-1 app signature, formatted in the same way as it is in a keystore or as it is obtained by running the gradle task <signingReport>.

 On IOS, where the app signature is not needed AFAIK, the plugin runs but the signature returned is just the version of IOS on the device.

 To use this plugin, add it as a dependency to your pubspec.yaml file: